 "It is not the brains that matter most, but that which guides them - the character, the heart, generous qualities, progressive ideas." - Fyodor Dostoevsky

-Today's video features a two-part reading from Fyodor Dostoevsky's classic novel, Crime and Punishment.
+Today's video features a reading from Fyodor Dostoevsky's classic novel, The Brothers Karamazov.
 Enjoy!